“Hey honey, I have a great idea for our bathroom renovation. Let’s add wall-to-wall carpeting!”

 Patterned Floor Tiles

 Patterned floor tiles are all the rage right now but aren’t meant for the long haul.
-For one thing, tiles aren’t quick and easy to swap out – and if you do so anyway, the replacement tiles are likely to call undo attention to themselves.
+For one thing, tiles aren’t quick and easy to swap out – and if you do so anyway, the replacement tiles are likely to call undue attention to themselves.
+If you want to take the plunge, visit a website like https://www.ezservicecompany.com/services/tile-installation/ to learn more.
 A less permanent and expensive option is to add patterns with a shower curtain, bathmat, or a feature wall.

 Wall Mounted Faucets